rx-72/Does-food-healthiness-factor-into-Recipe-Ratings/README.md

 Let's try another column.
 Suppose I decided to now do permutations tests with a test statistic of the absolute difference between means for missing values of "description" on the column "n_ingredients" (or the number of ingredients a recipe has).
 Here's our result:

-<iframe src="missingness_descrip_and_n_ingredients.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="missingness_descrip_and_n_ingredients" width=800 height=600 frameBorder=0></iframe>

-Notice our observed statistic is signficantly farther from the distribution of the rest of data.
-Here our calculated p_value for this test 0.0 (though in reality it really ranged from 0 to 0.001).
-This implies against the null hypothesis here that the missingness of the "description" is not dependent on the column "n_ingredients", but let's try looking further by doing distribution plots on "n_ingredients" for missing values on "description" and non-missing values on "description":
+Notice our observed statistic is signficantly farther from the distribution to the rest of data.
+Here our calculated p_value for this test 0.004 (likely really ranging from 0 to 0.005 on a normal basis approximately).
+This then implies evidence against the null hypothesis here that the missingness of the "description" is not dependent on the column "n_ingredients", but let's try looking further by doing distribution plots on "n_ingredients" for missing values on "description" and non-missing values on "description":

 <iframe src="n_ingredients_distribution_isna.html" width=800 height=600 frameBorder=0></iframe>